Compelling Case Project – Phase 2

 How is the project addressing the issue?

-The first phase of the Compelling Case project delivered a proof of concept national system dynamics model of six interacting lifestyle related risk factors, 10 linked diseases, and several intervention archetypes capable of demonstrating net benefits over the short and long term.
+The first phase of the Compelling Case project delivered a proof of concept national system dynamics model of six interacting lifestyle-related risk factors, their related health burden, and several intervention archetypes capable of demonstrating net benefits over the short and long term.
 It also demonstrated the value of using more textured agent-based models for specific issues at the state and regional level and how these models could interact with the national model to track impacts on local and national performance.

 The second phase of this work aims to: